 She went on to become the first woman councillor in London.
 However, she could not be awarded the degree to which she was entitled for another 30 years after the passing of the Sex Disqualification (Removal) Act in 1919

-Gray’s Inn accidentally admitted Bertha Cave to the bar.
+Gray’s Inn accidentally admits Bertha Cave to the bar

 They later corrected this mistake, stating that 'males, and males alone, were to be admitted to practise at the bar.'
 Although it initially appeared that they had changed their minds on women at the bar, they later claimed that it was an oversight on behalf of the Inn.

-Sex Disqualification (Removal) Act 1919 passed, allowing women to enter the legal profession.
+Sex Disqualification (Removal) Act 1919 passes, allowing women to enter the legal profession

 This law ensured women’s entry into the professions for the first time, after a protracted legal battle.
 It also stipulated that women would receive their degrees from universities on completion of study, and that women could act on juries and as magistrates.

-Georgina Frost- first woman to hold public office in UK
+Georgina Frost becomes the first woman to hold public office in UK

-First female jurors sworn in at Bristol Quarter Sessions
+First female jurors in England sworn in at Bristol Quarter Sessions

 Frances Kyle and Averill Deverell first women to be called to the Irish Bar